Binary option

 The FBI estimates that the scammers steal US$10 billion annually worldwide.
 The use of the names of famous and respectable people such as Richard Branson to encourage people to buy fake "investments" is frequent and increasing.
 Articles published in The Times of Israel newspaper explain the fraud in detail, using the experience of former insiders such as a job-seeker recruited by a fake binary options broker, who was told to "leave [his] conscience at the door".
-Following an investigation by The Times of Israel, Israel's cabinet approved a ban on sale of binary options in June 2017, and a law banning the products was approved by the Knesset in October 2017.
+Following an investigation by The Times of Israel, Israel's cabinet approved a ban on the sale of binary options in June 2017, and a law banning the products was approved by the Knesset in October 2017.

 On January 30, 2018, Facebook banned advertisements for binary options trading as well as for cryptocurrencies and initial coin offerings (ICOs).
 Google and Twitter announced similar bans in the following weeks.

 Function

 Binary options "are based on a simple 'yes' or 'no' proposition: Will an underlying asset be above a certain price at a certain time?"
 Traders place wagers as to whether that will or will not happen.
 If a customer believes the price of an underlying asset will be above a certain price at a set time, the trader buys the binary option, but if he or she believes it will be below that price, they sell the option.
 In the U.S. exchanges, the price of a binary is always under $100.

 Investopedia described the binary options trading process in the U.S. thus:

 [A] binary may be trading at $42.50 (bid) and $44.50 (offer) at 1 p.m.
 If you buy the binary option right then you will pay $44.50, if you decide to sell right then you'll sell at $42.50.

 Let's assume you decide to buy at $44.50.
 If at 1:30 p.m. the price of gold is above $1,250, your option expires and it becomes worth $100.
 You make a profit of $100 – $44.50 = $55.50 (less fees).
 This is called being "in the money".

 But if the price of gold is below $1,250 at 1:30 p.m., the option expires at $0.
 Therefore you lose the $44.50 invested.
 This is called being "out of the money".

 The bid and offer fluctuate until the option expires.
 You can close your position at any time before expiry to lock in a profit or a reduce a loss (compared to letting it expire out of the money).

 In the U.S., every binary option settles at $100 or $0, $100 if the bet is correct, 0 if it is not.